What is "Blended Worship"?

 - Team talent limitations

-- Sacrifice of team members to play other styles which are less desirable to them
+- The sacrifice of team members to play other styles which are less desirable to them

 - Some songs/styles are more difficult to lead than others